Going cashless without overspending!

 Start your financial plan by setting up a realistic budget as well as savings and spend targets to curb discretionary spend and instil a savings habit.

-Use digital tools like the DBS NAV Planner which is a one-stop financial planning platform for budgeting, saving, insurance, investing, home and retirement planning.
-It will give you an overview of your spending habits that includes:
+Use DBS digibank for budgeting, saving, insurance, investing, home and retirement planning.
+Under the “Plan” tab, you will find an overview of your spending habits that include:

 - Your budgets which help you stay on track with your financial spending

-- Three-month comparison which provides an overview of your cashflows
+- 3 month comparison which provides an overview of your cashflows

 - Top spending categories which provides a view to track your top expenditures (by categories) for the month